The G7 pledges to step up its efforts towards renewable energy and zero carbon - ExBulletin

 The issue of setting a timetable for phasing out coal-fired power plants has been a long-standing sticking point.
 Japan depends on coal for nearly a third of its electricity generation and is also promoting the use of so-called clean coal, using technology to capture carbon emissions, to produce hydrogen which only produces water when used as fuel.

-The document released on Sunday reiterated the need to urgently reduce carbon emissions and achieve a mostly carbon-free electricity sector by 2035.

-The stipulation that it is primarily clean energy leaves room for the pursuit of fossil fuel energy.
-But ministers agreed to prioritize measures to phase out coal-fired power stations that do not use mechanisms to capture emissions and prevent them from escaping into the atmosphere.

 G-7 countries account for 40% of global economic activity and a quarter of global carbon emissions.
-Their actions are essential, but so is their support for less wealthy nations who often suffer the worst effects of climate change while having the fewest resources to mitigate those impacts.
+Their actions are essential, but so is their support for less wealthy countries that often suffer the worst effects of climate change while having fewer resources to mitigate these impacts.

 Emissions in advanced economies are falling, although they have historically been higher.
 The United States alone accounts for about a quarter of historic global carbon emissions, while emerging markets and developing economies now account for more than two-thirds of global carbon emissions.

+The communiqué underlined the need to reduce carbon emissions by approximately 43% by 2030 and 60% by 2035, compared to 2019 levels.
+It also reaffirmed the G-7’s commitment to end fossil fuel subsidies by 2025.

-The chair-elect of the upcoming UN climate talks, COP28, who was also attending the talks in Sapporo, issued a statement urging G-7 countries to increase financial support for developing country energy transitions own.
+The chair-elect of the upcoming UN climate talks, COP28, who was also attending the talks in Sapporo, issued a statement urging G-7 countries to increase their financial support for developing countries’ transition to low energy. own.

-Sultan Al Jaber urged his fellow leaders to help deliver a “new deal” on climate finance to boost efforts to mitigate and adapt to the impacts of climate change and help protect the biodiversity, especially in developing countries.

-We need to make a fairer deal for the countries of the South,” he said.
+We need to make a fairer deal for the countries of the South, said Sultan Al Jaber of the United Arab Emirates.
 Reaching the people and places that need it most is not enough.

 He said developed countries must follow through on the $100 billion pledge they made at the 2009 COP15 meeting.
 The next talks will be held in Dubai at the end of November.

-Chinese President Xi Jinping and Brazilian President Luiz Incio Lula da Silva issued a joint statement saying that we remain very concerned that funding from developed countries continues to fall short of the $100 billion pledge. per year.
+Chinese President Xi Jinping and Brazilian President Luiz Incio Lula da Silva, who gathered in Beijing on Friday, released a joint statement expressing concern that this funding “continues to fall short of the $100 billion per year commitment.”

-The global goal of reaching net zero by 2050 requires improved scaling of emissions by developed countries, Yadav said.
-This will give countries like India the space to achieve the development required for their people, which will provide the necessary defense against the impacts of climate change, environmental degradation and pollution.
+Bhupender Yadav, India’s environment minister, urged G-7 countries to accelerate their emissions cuts to enable developing countries to grow their economies.
+It is “the best defense against the impacts of climate change, environmental degradation and pollution,” he said in a tweet.

-Al Jaber urged international financial institutions to better support efforts to minimize and mitigate climate change given the need to dramatically and rapidly increase renewable energy generation capacity.
+The document crafted in Sapporo included significant amounts of nuance to account for differences between G-7 energy strategies, climate advocates said.

+But while other G-7 countries have blocked Japan from widening loopholes to allow wider use of fossil fuels, the pledges fall short of the call for action that was needed, Meyer said. .

+The Sapporo talks also resulted in pledges of cooperation on wise and fair environmental policies in energy, water, agriculture and the sea.
+The ministers pledged to end plastic pollution, in the goal of zeroing new plastic pollution by 2040.

-As G-7 energy and environment ministers wrapped up their two-day meetings in Sapporo, further south in the mountain town of Karuizawa, G-7 foreign ministers grappled with other common concerns, including regional security and the war in Ukraine.
+As G-7 energy and environment ministers wrapped up their meetings in Sapporo, further south in the mountain town of Karuizawa G-7 foreign ministers grappled with other common concerns, including regional security and the war in Ukraine.

+The war, which Kerry called mad and tragic, has complicated the shift to renewables by disrupting oil and gas trade and pushing prices up, but phasing out carbon emissions can and must happen. pursue.

+I think energy security is overstated in some cases, Kerry said, pointing to Germany’s progress in adopting renewables and even shutdown of its nuclear power plants.

 |